CesiumGS/3d-tiles/specification/Metadata/README.md

 #### ID

-IDs (`id`) uniquely identify a schema, and must contain only alphanumeric characters and underscores.
+IDs (`id`) uniquely identify a schema, and must be an alphanumeric identifier matching the regular expression `^[a-zA-Z_][a-zA-Z0-9_]*$`.
 IDs should be camel case strings that are human-readable (wherever possible).
 When IDs subject to these restrictions are not sufficiently clear for human readers, applications should also provide a `name`.

 #### Version